ZupIT/beagle-docs/Settings/content/fr/docs/Tutoriais/Adicionando o Beagle a uma parte da tela nativa/Adicionando um componente Beagle Declarativo.md

 ---
 title: Adicionando um componente Beagle Declarativo
+weight: 233
 description: >-
-  This is a example for a description
+  This a example for a description
 ---

+---

+undefined